Hucaru/gonx/README.md

 # gonx
-Parse NX files and extract data into useable structures (only works on version of the game with Data.wz).
+Parse NX files and extract data from a the tree.

 ## Usage